OpenTTD/OpenTTD/docs/admin_network.md

   Note: not every update type supports every frequency.
 If in doubt, you can verify against the data received in `ADMIN_PACKET_SERVER_PROTOCOL`.

+  Please note the potential gotcha in the "Certain packet information" section below when using the `ADMIN_UPDATE_FREQUENCY` packet.

   The server will not confirm your registered update.
 However, asking for an invalid `AdminUpdateType` or a not supported `AdminUpdateFrequency` you will be disconnected from the server with `NETWORK_ERROR_ILLEGAL_PACKET`.